-As a volunteer based organization, the efforts and hard work put in by all coaches, managers, linesmen, field co-ordinators, medics and canteen volunteers are greatly needed and appreciated.
+As a volunteer based organisation, the efforts and hard work put in by all coaches, managers, linesmen, field marshals, medics and volunteers are greatly needed and appreciated.

 I look forward to the season, catching up with returning members and meeting our new members.